 In general, the grids are not where you want to be as a claimant, because the grids direct a finding of “not disabled” in most situations.
 In fact, every claimant loses under the grids until age 50 (or age 45 if unable to communicate in English).

-However, the grids can benefit disability claimants.
-Once you reach the age of 50 (and have no transferable skills nor education that allows direct entry into skilled work), the grids direct a finding of “disabled” at the sedentary exertional level.
+However, the grids can benefit older disability claimants.
+Once you reach the age of 50 (and have no transferable skills, or education that allows direct entry into skilled work), the grids direct a finding of “disabled” at the sedentary exertional level.
+At age 55, that same claimant grids “disabled” at the light exertional level.
 The SSA presumes that the transition to unskilled sedentary work is too difficult for these claimants.
-At age 55, that same claimant grids “disabled” at the light exertional level.

 Let’s look at an example to see how the grids operate.

-Due to the claimant’s physical impairments, Social Security assessed a residual functional capacity (RFC) at the light exertional level.
-As a result, Social Security found that the claimant could no longer perform his past work at step 4 of the sequential evaluation process.
+Consider a worker with a high school education and past relevant work as a painter, which is a medium exertional job.
+If Social Security assessed a residual functional capacity (RFC) at the light exertional level, that claimant could no longer perform his past work at step 4 of the sequential evaluation process.

 That is a simple example of how the grids operate.
 The example also demonstrates how a Social Security disability lawyer analyzes a case and develops a winning theory for the case.
 Developing a winning theory at the beginning of a case is perhaps a disability lawyer’s most important task, and it is the aspect of my disability law practice that I enjoy the most.